SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 * number of objects found, *4 octets*, unsigned integer
 * list of objects

-Relevant map parts would be sent with `here's your navigation chart` messages.
+Relevant map parts would be sent with `navigation chart` messages.

 Each object is represented as follows: